Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 Consider the standard Heegaard splitting of $L(p,q)$ into two genus one handlebodies: $L(p,q)=V_\beta\cup_{\Sigma}V_\alpha$.
 Here $\Sigma=T^2$ is a genus one closed surface.
 We choose a pair of curves $\mu,\lambda$ on it that are smooth generic representatives of a symplectic basis of its first homology.
 See \text{Figure \ref{fig:heegaard-torus}}.
 A curve on $\Sigma$ is said to have slope $\frac{p}{q}$ if it is homologous to $p\mu+q\lambda$.

-In this terminology, the standard Heegaard splitting of $L(p,q)$ is given by a $\beta$ curve with slope $-\frac{p}{q}$and an $\alpha$ curve with slope 0.
+In this terminology, the standard Heegaard splitting of $L(p,q)$ is given by a $\beta$ curve with slope $-\frac{p}{q}$ and an $\alpha$ curve with slope 0.
 See \text{Figure \ref{fig:heegaard-splitting-of-rp3}} for $L(2,1)=RP^3$ as an example.

-From now on, we fix the convention that in a grid diagram, $\alpha$ curves will be red, $\beta$ curves will be blue.
+From now on, we fix the convention that in a grid diagram, $\alpha$ curves will be red, and $\beta$ curves will be blue.

-\begin{defi} A grid diagram is a multi-based Heegaard diagram $(T^2, \AV,\BV,\OV,\XXV)$ of $L(p,q)$ as follows: \begin{itemize} \item The background rulings are given by same number of parallel copies of $\beta$ and $\alpha$ curves.
-In such a diagram, an annulus cut out by adjacent parallel $\alpha$ ($\beta$) circles is called a row(column). $\AV$ and $\BV$ will denote the set of $\alpha$ and $\beta$ curves respectively.
+\begin{defi} A \emph{grid diagram} is a multi-based Heegaard diagram $(T^2, \AV,\BV,\OV,\XXV)$ of $L(p,q)$ as follows: \begin{itemize} \item The background rulings are given by same number of parallel copies of $\beta$ and $\alpha$ curves.
+In such a diagram, an annulus cut out by adjacent parallel $\alpha$ (resp. $\beta$) circles is called a row (resp. column). $\AV$ and $\BV$ will denote the set of $\alpha$ and $\beta$ curves respectively.
 A connected component in $\Sigma-\AV-\BV$ will be referred to as a cell.

 \item The base points are put in cells so that each cell has at most one base point.
-Each row or column is either singular or regular in the following sense: \begin{itemize} \item In a regular row or column, we have one pair of O, X base points; \item In a singular row or column, we have one XX base point together with two O base points. \end{itemize} \end{itemize}
+Each row or column is either singular or regular in the following sense: \begin{itemize} \item In a regular row or column, we have one pair of $O$ and $X$ base points; \item In a singular row or column, we have one $XX$ base point together with two $O$ base points. \end{itemize} \end{itemize}

 \end{defi}